pickyourtrail_logo

 • Bring water, particularly in warm seasons.

-• During prayers, avoid loud conversation as well as taking photographs.
+• During prayers, avoid loud talk and flash photography.

 Nearby Attractions to Visit with Wat Yansangwararam Pattaya